renatomrcosta/adventofcode/README.md

 # adventofcode
 [Advent of code](https://adventofcode.com/) solutions repo.
-To keep myself from being too rusty, and learn some Kotlin tools properly.
+Helps me keep sharp and to have fun!

 You can check the code for each year in each individual package